dedupeio/dedupe/docs/Making-smart-comparisons.rst

 -------------------------------------------

-Dedupe comes with a long set of predicates, and when these are combined dedupe can have hundreds of possible blocking rules to choose from.
+Dedupe comes with a long set of predicates, and when these are combined Dedupe can have hundreds of possible blocking rules to choose from.
 We will want to find a small set of these rules that covers every labeled duplicated pair but minimizes the total number pairs dedupe will have to compare.

-While we approach this problem by using greedy algorithm, particularly `Chvatal's Greedy Set-Cover algorithm <http://www.cs.ucr.edu/~neal/Papers/Young08SetCover.pdf>`__.
+While we approach this problem by using greedy algorithms, particularly `Chvatal's Greedy Set-Cover algorithm <http://www.cs.ucr.edu/~neal/Papers/Young08SetCover.pdf>`__.